samcn8/coral/README.md

 This is a "from scratch" Python chess GUI that is compatible with Universal Chess Interface (UCI) engines.

-To run, you must have Python 3 and tkinter installed.

 The following features are implemented:
  * User friendly chess GUI with optional highlighting of previous move and all legal moves
  * Cross-platform by use of the tkinter graphics library